s0nney/IT-Notes/README.md

-# Notes of different areas of interests.
+# My braindump of IT-related notes!